-- Vacation leave: Foreign teachers are entitled to the 13 normal Thai national holidays and an extra six-days vacation after you've rendered a one-year work.
-In reality, though, many English teachers in Thailand get the mentioned days plus an additional six to eight weeks paid vacation.
+- Vacation leave: Foreign teachers are entitled to the 13 Thai national holidays and an extra 6 days vacation after you've worked for 1 year.
+In reality, though, many English teachers in Thailand get the aforementioned plus an additional 6-8 weeks vacation.

 Depending on your performance as a teacher, you may receive a bonus.
 Some schools also offer an enrollment bonus as an incentive to join.

-It is also common for schools to offer a bonus when you sign another contract with them after your former one expires.
+It is also common for schools to offer a bonus when you sign a new contract and agree to continue your employment.